spierala/blog-posts/new-blogpost.md

 The MiniRx Signal Store API is documented in the [README](https://github.com/spierala/mini-rx-store/blob/master/libs/signal-store/README.md).

 # Evolution
-MiniRx tries to make the transition to Signals as smooth as possible:
+...instead of revolution!
+MiniRx tries to make the transition to signal-based state management as smooth as possible:
-- MiniRx Signal Store does not require to learn new concepts (most concepts are known from traditional RxJS-based state management libraries)
+- There is no need to learn new concepts (most MiniRx Signal Store concepts are known from traditional RxJS-based state management libraries)
 - MiniRx Signal Store APIs are very similar to the original (RxJS-based) MiniRx Store

-If you look closer at the MiniRx Signal Store, you will see an interesting aspect:
-The Angular Signal APIs became (almost) an implementation detail of the MiniRx Signal Store.
-This means that you do not have to learn Signals (at least not much).

-_Fun fact_ with MiniRx Signal Store you are writing largely framework-agnostic code!
-MiniRx Signal Store code can be easily refactored to the framework-agnostic original MiniRx Store.

 ### OOP-style
 MiniRx Signal Store supports the good old **Object-oriented programming** style which many people appreciate in Angular.